 Preside at all meetings of their respective campus Student Forum.

-Facilitate cohesiveness and communication among all MSU CON campuses.
+Facilitate cohesiveness and communication among all MSU CON campuses

 Work collaboratively with CON Student Forum Treasurer to assure that all local campus Student Forum expenditures are properly approved and processed as outlined in the current policy entitled Information, Policies and Procedures Regarding Student Forum Funds.